seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **DEMETRIUS**
 Chiron, thy years want wit, thy wit wants edge,
 And manners, to intrude where I am graced;
-And may, for aught thou know’st, affected be.
+And may, for aught thou know'st, affected be.

 **CHIRON**
 Demetrius, thou dost over-ween in all;
 And so in this, to bear me down with braves.
-‘Tis not the difference of a year or two
+'Tis not the difference of a year or two
 Makes me less gracious or thee more fortunate:
 I am as able and as fit as thou
-To serve, and to deserve my mistress’ grace;
+To serve, and to deserve my mistress' grace;
 And that my sword upon thee shall approve,
-And plead my passions for Lavinia’s love.
+And plead my passions for Lavinia's love.

 **AARON**
 *\[Aside]*